aleszuin/docs/backup.md

     sudo php import_full.php

 That's it, it should now work through all your feeds whether mysql or timestore making a local backup.
 When you first run this script it can take a long time.
 When you run this script again it will only download the most recent data and so will complete much faster.

+### Approach 2

+Start by making a backup of your emoncms data and emoncms application folder.

+To export a backup of your emoncms mysql data:

+    mysqldump -u root -p emoncms > emoncms_backup.sql

+Or if you have a lot of feed data stored in mysql, you can export the meta data only with:

+    mysqldump -u root -p emoncms users input feeds dashboard multigraph > emoncms_backup.sql

+You can make a direct directory copy of the /var/lib/mysql/emoncms folder if the mysql dump is too large.

+Make a backup copy of the feed data folders on your system, the default locations on linux are:

+    /var/lib/phpfiwa
+    /var/lib/phpfina
+    /var/lib/phptimeseries
+    /var/lib/timestore

+Make a copy of the emoncms application folder usually found under /var/www/emoncms